pi314267/MyXamarin/README.md

 # MyXamarin
+Hi Dev Express

+This is my github -> https://github.com/pi314267/MyXamarin

-Hi This is Made by DevExpress UI(DXCollectionView) Actually I want to pull the screen down to get new data, and pull the screen up to load new data.
+I want to pull the screen down to refresh the data, and pull the screen up to load the old data.
+But it has a bit of a problem.
-But It has Some Error.

-I can't find the exact cause of the error.

-If you use Xamarin And DexExpress UI, Please Commants here.
-It will be helpful to me.
+When the screen is pulled down, new data should be viewed at the bottom, but new data is being created at the top.

+I know this may not be a "Devexpress" issue.

+But I'm so frustrated that as a user of DevExpress, I want to help.

+You may or may not respond, but please help.